kosl/ihipp-examples/docs/week2.md

  omp_in_parallel()
  ~~~

-For example, if you want your plot on your program on, let's say, 12 threats, you put no threats to the program, only use the only [00:20:00] word test.
+For example, if you want your plot on your program on, let's say, 12 threads, you put no threads to the program, only use the only [00:20:00] word test.
 So we set a number of threats and we will return the current number of threats.
 So if you specify a number of threats.
 To 12 and then you use this function, so get contest is getting on offense will return to that number of steps that are being used in their program.
 So help you get further down.
 Here is the idea of this track.
 So when you are in a specific time, then you call these functions, these functions return an integer.
 And this integer is unique for every thread that you use.
 In your coat of the two pair of eyes, your task, some.
 And the functional area in parallel will return true, this function will return true if it is specified inside of the region.
 If it is not, it is specified in the region to return false.
 And again, so if you want to those functions, you need to specify the appropriate header file at the beginning of your second.
 Of course, there are multiple other open and parenting functions that are available in open entities are not the only ones.
 So you can click on the link on the on the slide and you will see all the open entry functions with some tutorials and explanations on how to use them in your program.
 OK, so now we have taken a look at runtime functions, so these runtime functions are basically used inside your code.

 ### Environment Varibales
 The next thing that we have to take a look at our environment, that in this environment, variables are not used in the recording but are specified in the environment, whereas you are compiling them down on your code.